jefrydco/jefrydco/contents/en/blog/create-reactivity-system-vue-3-javascript.md

 <app-garbage-collector-twitter-embed></app-garbage-collector-twitter-embed>

 Garbage Collector in JavaScript has a task to remove the object that not use anywhere to free up memory.
-The process is run automatically, usually when the CPU is idled.
+The process is run automatically, usually when the CPU is idle.

 <app-video src="/videos/content/2021/04/create-reactivity-sistem-vue-3-javascript/weakmap-garbage-collection.webm"></app-video>